BenjaminWills/fast-fourier-transform/README.md

 In this repository I will be exploring and implementing the fast fourier transform algorithm.
 First let us discuss what a `fourier transform` is.

-## Fourier Transforms
+## Fourier Analysis

-The idea of the `fourier transform` is that we should be able to decompose a wave into its individual components, it allows us to to find the frequencies and amplitudes that make up a function.
+The idea of the `fourier transform` is that we should be able to decompose a wave into its individual frequencies, it allows us to to find the frequencies and amplitudes that make up a function.

 The intuition is that any signal can be made from a combination of circular paths with tracers on the circumference, so we aim to find the kinds of circular paths.